Cerebral Palsy Claims: The Link Between Medical Malpractice and CP

 - Mixed Cerebral Palsy: As the name implies, this form of CP occurs when the parts of the brain controlling both muscle tone and movement are affected.

 There are many potential causes of CP.
 Some can be predicted and prevented, some cannot.
 It is the cases where the condition could (or should) have been predicted and prevented that give rise to Cerebral Palsy medical malpractice claims.
 Cerebral Palsy is caused by damage to the parts of the brain responsible for motor control, before they are fully developed.
+Essentially, any damage to a developing brain can result in CP.
 The damage can happen before, during or shortly after birth.
-Essentialy, any damage to a developing brain can result in CP.

 There are certain risk factors that scientists have identified that are associated with an increasd risk of developing CP.
 The risk factors include: